Cerendastanoglu/Spector/README_SPECTOR.md

-# Spector - Advanced Product Monitoring
+# Product Management Suite

 ## Overview

-Spector is an advanced Shopify app for monitoring product inventory and managing out-of-stock situations.
-Built with Remix, Polaris, and GraphQL, it provides merchants with real-time insights into their product inventory status.
+Product Management Suite is a comprehensive Shopify app for managing products, inventory, collections, and bulk operations.
+Built with Remix, Polaris, and GraphQL, it provides merchants with powerful tools to efficiently manage their entire product catalog.

 ## Features